real estate team in negtotiation

 Accurate and Direct Negotiation Skills for Commercial Real Estate Investment Sales

-Your role as the listing agent or broker is to achieve the best conclusion for your client in a timely way, so it is a very good idea to practice your negotiation skills based on the common situations and challenges working with sellers and buyers in the property market today.
+Your role as the listing agent or broker is to achieve the best conclusion for your client in a timely way, so it is an excellent idea to practice your negotiation skills based on the common situations and challenges of working with sellers and buyers in the property market today.

-There are many pressures that will impact the negotiation including market conditions, other properties available for sale, and the intentions or constraints of the parties.
-A question and answer process will get you closer to the motivations of the parties and the limitations of any deal.
+Many pressures will impact the negotiation, including market conditions, other properties available for sale, and the parties’ intentions or constraints.
+A question-and-answer process will help you understand the parties’ motivations and the limitations of any deal.

 Look for Market and Property Changes